 - The live chat will be moderated and controlled by our stage management.
 It will be switched on at specified moments when we encourage reaction from our audience and for a Q&A session after the show if the school would like one.

-£150 (+VAT) per school for a link to join one live-streamed performance.
+£150 (+VAT) per school for a link to join 1 live-streamed performance.

-£250 (+VAT) per school for links to join two live-streamed performances.
+£250 (+VAT) per school for links to join any 2 live-streamed performances.

 (£450 (+VAT) for a live-streamed performance just for your school, on the date of your choice, with a Q&A session.)